Science & Technology

 EXTREME ELEVATORS, SKY IS THE LIMIT 48’

 Since its creation in 1853, it has followed the industrial evolution and accompanied innovative technologies.
-Today, it is a sophisticated, high-performance piece of equipment.

 When we enter an elevator, we are far from imagining all the innovations it has benefited from over the past decades.